arun131/automated_gridworld_solver_reinforcement_learning/README.md

 A random grid world is generated every time the code is executed.

-**decaying_epsilon_greedy.py**:
+**q_learning_decaying_epsilon_greedy.py**:
-In this script, we present an implementation of the decaying epsilon-greedy algorithm for reinforcement learning.
+In this script, I present an implementation of the decaying epsilon-greedy algorithm for reinforcement learning.
 The decaying epsilon-greedy strategy strikes a balance between exploration and exploitation, crucial for training reinforcement learning agents.
+Executing several episodes of reinforcement learning in the automatically generated grid world created by automated_gridworld.py, this script showcases the algorithm's effectiveness.
+As a result, it prints the optimum policy, shedding light on the intelligent decision-making process developed by the agent over the course of training.

+**machine_learning_rbf_kernal.py**:
+In this script, I present an implementation of the machine learning approximation of the value function.
+I use RBFSampler for feature generation in this implementation.
+While action space exploration is done by soft epsilon-greedy strategy.
 Executing several episodes of reinforcement learning in the automatically generated grid world created by automated_gridworld.py, this script showcases the algorithm's effectiveness.
 As a result, it prints the optimum policy, shedding light on the intelligent decision-making process developed by the agent over the course of training.

 Best policy identified: